rotexdegba/benchmarkorms/README.md

 The following scenarios will be run for each ORM:

-- Fetch all the records from each of the tables in the schema above (without eager-loading any related data).
+1. Fetch all the records from each of the tables in the schema above (without eager-loading any related data).
 No related data will be accessed in this scenario.

-    - Fetch all records at once
+    a.
+Fetch all records at once (without using limit to fetch chunks of record at a time)

-    - Fetch records in chunks with offset & limit
+    b.
+Fetch records in chunks with limit values of 10, 50, 100, 250, 500 & 1000
-    - NOTE: Some ORMs like Eloquent & LeanORM may have multiple methods for loading this data.
+    > NOTE: Some ORMs like Eloquent & LeanORM may have multiple methods for loading this data.
 Each method will be used to load the data and labeled in the benchmark results.

-- Fetch all the records from each of the tables in the schema above and also eager-load all related data.
+2. Fetch all the records from each of the tables in the schema above and also eager-load related data.

-    - Fetch all records at once
+    a.
+Fetch all records at once (without using limit to fetch chunks of record at a time)

-    - Fetch records in chunks with offset & limit
+    b.
+Fetch records in chunks with limit values of 10, 50, 100, 250, 500 & 1000
-    - NOTE: Some ORMs like Eloquent & LeanORM may have multiple methods for loading this data.
+    > NOTE: Some ORMs like Eloquent & LeanORM may have multiple methods for loading this data.
 Each method will be used to load the data and labeled in the benchmark results.

-Display
-- OS Info
-- PHP version
-- version of each ORM installed
-- PDO connection info
-- Name of the test with all relevant parameter info for each test
-- Time each test took to run
-- Memory usage for each test

-Use shell script to run the php commands to execute the various tests

-Each test should be in its own php file so that a fresh php process is created to execute each test so a close to accurate memory usage value is reported.
-If you lump all the tests together in a single php script, the memory usage from earlier operations might clobber or inflated memory usage values for later operations.

 SQLite defines a maximum of 999 parameters to be passed as arguments to a